 - The new Open Enrollment Period (OEP) that begins in January 2019 allows MA members to elect another health plan between January 1 and March 31 if they discover things aren’t as they were promised when they enrolled.
-As my colleague Julie Billman reminds us, “Now more than ever, a health plan should make sure its processes are in excellent working order. ” And according to our Chief Consulting Officer, Betsy Seals, “The OEP is a game-changer in many ways.”
+A member of our Operations team reminds us, “Now more than ever, a health plan should make sure its processes are in excellent working order. ” And according to our Chief Consulting Officer, “The OEP is a game-changer in many ways.”
 This gives members an opportunity to really try out your plan, kick the tires, so to speak, and see if it delivers on what was sold to them.
 From your onboarding strategy to coordinated collaborations between operational, clinical, pharmacy, and other departments, delivering on the value proposition your sales and marketing teams took to the market has never been more important.

 - The new flexibility afforded by CMS’ expanded definition of health-related supplemental benefits for 2019, combined with CMS’ reinterpretation of the MA uniformity requirements and further expansions of supplemental benefits for chronically ill members in 2020, provides a utopic environment for MA plans to offer robust benefits tailored to their members’ needs.